WHAT TO DO WHEN CONSTIPATED ON THE TOILET | 6 STEPS

 So, what to do when constipated on the toilet in Step 3?

-• Put the footstool near the toilet bowl.
+• Put the low-rise footstool near the toilet bowl.

 • Make sure it does not move.